NCAR/geocat-viz/CONTRIBUTING.md

 use of the pre-defined parent classes if appropriate

 3. Add the function to the namespace by adding it to `$GEOCAT_VIZ/src/geocat/viz/__init__.py`

+# Adding functionality to the User API Documentation

+1. Add your new function to `GEOCAT_VIZ/docs/user_api/index.rst`.

+2. Ensure that the function docstring has examples linking to relevant GeoCAT-Examples scripts.